 What will people get out of participating in a Deepwater Horizon Research Consortium study?

 Those who participated in these studies will find out whether the oil spill affected local resident’s physical and mental health, stress, and ability to cope with the disaster and whether the oil spill affected the local fish.
 Those who participated will also learn more about the research process and science.

 Did the oil spill affect the mental health of the Gulf coastal residents?

 Soon after the spill, some residents who lost their income, or who experienced damage to property or some other form of disruption to their daily life expressed anger, frustration, upset, and sadness.
 We do not yet know if there have been any long-term mental health effects to Gulf coastal residents.
-The WaTCH study and several other studies hope to answer this question.
+The findings from WaTCH study and several other studies hope to answer this question.

 How does one recognize the signs of poor mental health?